GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

 ### **TokenTorq (TT)**
-A non-standardized unit of AI-value exchange: token × RoboJoule.
-Represents the energy-information coupling at a granular level — the smallest measurable increment of AI-driven productive effort.
+A non-standardized unit of AI-value exchange: token/s x kW Represents the energy-information coupling at a granular level — the smallest measurable increment of AI-driven productive effort.
 1 RoboTorq = 3600 TokenTorqs.